DavidHarrisRid/VibeCode/README.md

-# VibeCode Tetris
+# VibeCode Games

-This repository contains a simple console-based Tetris game written in Python.
-When you run the program you first see a small menu where you can choose to start Tetris or quit.
+This repository contains a simple console-based game collection written in Python.
+When you run the program you first see a small menu where you can choose to start Tetris, play Snake or quit.
 After a game ends you are returned to this menu.

 The game relies on the `curses` module for drawing.
 On Windows systems the standard Python distribution does not ship with curses.
 To run the game